libremesh/lime-sdk/README.md

 The setup is a bit longer but is persistent and you will only need to rebuild the images from `cooker` and re-spin the VM to see your changes.

+In case networking is needed, start firewalld:

+`sudo systemctl start firewalld.service`

-What you need to do is to start the libvirtd and virtlogd daemons (if not already started start them with:
+Start the libvirtd and virtlogd daemons (if not already started) start them with:

 `sudo systemctl start libvirtd.service virtlogd.service`

-and, in case networking is needed, start also firewalld:

-`sudo systemctl start firewalld.service`

 open Virt-Manager and ensure you are connected to the libvirt socket.